 The "control" connection can execute requests to obtain information about the supported protocol version, create and destroy RCs, specify protocol types to intercept and clients to be recorded, query the current state of an RC, and to stop interception and reporting of protocol data.
 The "data" connection can execute a request to enable interception and reporting of specified protocol for a particular RC.
 When the "enable" request is issued, intercepted protocol is sent back on the same connection, generally in more than one reply packet.
-Until the last reply to the "enable" request is sent by the server, signifying that the request execution is complete, no other requests will be executed by the server on that connection.
-That is, the connection that data are being reported on cannot issue the "disable" request until the last reply to the "enable" request is sent by the server.
-Therefore, unless a recording client never has the need to disable the interception and reporting of protocol data, two client connections are necessary.
+Until the last reply to the "enable" request is sent by the server, signifying that the request execution that data are being reported on cannot issue the "disable" request until the last reply to the "enable" request a recording client never has the need to disable the interception and reporting of protocol data, two client connections are necessary.